Norbert515/flutter_ide/README.md

 - Infer common widget usage (for example, when being in a Flex it adds the ability to change the expanded behavior without explicitly wrapping it in a Expanded)

+- Keyframing animations (like in AE or similar - it automatically generates animation code needed)
 ## Module overview

 ### Visual Components